 After all, as its founder said: “The NHS will last as long as there are folk with the faith to fight for it.”

-Sarah Hall is speaking at the NHS Confederation's Communications Conference on 12 June.
-Book your place now.
+Sarah spoke at the NHS Confederation's Communications Conference in June 2018.